Maria Teresa Zabala Barriga

 2023 IVLP Impact Award Project: Afro-Bolivian Woman, Identity, Leadership and AdvocacyBolivia

 Maria Teresa Zabala Barriga is a business administrator by profession, international trade manager, community manager and emerging writer and poet.
 Maria is the CEO of the Human Empowerment Project, a project centered and focused on providing children with emotional support to awaken their dreams.
 For over 17 years, Maria has been a social activist for human rights, especially women and girls.
-She was the cultural manager for AfroBolivian culture and Co-Founder of the first Afro-Bolivian Saya, made up of only women who were active members of the Afro-Bolivian Community of Santa Cruz and members of the driving committee in the fight for the inclusion of Afro-Bolivian people in the autonomous states of Santa Cruz.
+She was the cultural manager for AfroBolivian culture and Co-Founder of the first Afro-Bolivian Saya, made up of women who were active members of the Afro-Bolivian Community of Santa Cruz and members of the driving committee in the fight for the inclusion of Afro-Bolivian people in the autonomous states of Santa Cruz.
 Maria created the first collective of Afro-Bolivian women artists.
 Throughout the years, fighting for human rights has been her priority, based on her philosophy and three fundamental pillars: love, respect and tolerance.
 Maria firmly believes in building a country and a society where interculturality, diversity and the human rights of all are respected and above all where each individual is capable of contributing their capabilities, aptitudes and talents.

 IVLP Impact Award Project: Afro-Bolivian Woman, Identity, Leadership and Advocacy

-"We need committed leaders like you in the struggle of the Afro-Bolivian people, you are a reference to follow." – Project Participant
+"We need committed leaders like you in the struggle of the Afro-Bolivian people.
+You are a reference to follow." – Project Participant

 IVLP Exchange Experience